 When a patient loses a tooth or multiple teeth and does not replace them, it can cause jaw bone loss.
 This will progress for about six months until the bone has deteriorated.

 How can I promote bone growth in my jaw?

-The best way to promote jaw bone growth is to eat a healthy diet and avoid smoking and drinking.
-Being sure to get all of your nutrients and keeping your mouth clean is crucial to jaw bone growth.
+Eating a healthy diet and avoiding smoking and drinking is the best way to promote jaw bone growth.
+Getting all your nutrients and keeping your mouth clean is crucial to jaw bone growth.